 - Prader-Willi syndrome caused by loss of function of some genes may also result in muscle weakness.

-Hypotonia can be a symptom of many diseases in babies.
+Endocrine disorders, such as hypothyroidism, and nutritional deficiency can also cause hypotonia.
+It indicates that hypotonia can be a symptom of many diseases in babies.
 If there are no underlying causes, hypotonia usually improves when the baby grows older.
 However, some babies may have benign congenital hypotonia (BCH) present at birth without any underlying causes.
 BCH is non progressive hypotonia, which means it does not worsen with time.

 Diagnosis Of Hypotonia